lbogerd/tiny-todo/README.md

 # Tiny-Todo VSCode Extension

-A simple extension I built for when I'm building simple stuff where full featured is overkill.
+A simple extension I built for when I'm building simple stuff where a full featured issue tracker is overkill.

 ## Current features